Koreans in Germany

-Koreans in Germany numbered 31,248 individuals As of 2009, according to the statistics of South Korea's Ministry of Foreign Affairs and Trade.
-Though they are now only the 14th-largest Korean diaspora community worldwide, they remain the second-largest in Western Europe, behind the rapidly growing community of Koreans in the United Kingdom.
-As of 2010, Germany has been hosting the second largest number of Koreans residing in Western Europe if one excludes Korean sojourners (students and general sojourners).
+Koreans in Germany numbered 80,000 individuals As of 2009, according to the statistics of South Korea's Ministry of Foreign Affairs and Trade.
+Though they are now only the 14th-largest Korean diaspora community worldwide, they remain the second-largest in Western Europe, behind the rapidly growing community of British Koreans.
+As of 2010, Germany has been hosting the second-largest number of Koreans residing in Western Europe, if one excludes Korean sojourners (students and general sojourners).

 The largest community of Koreans is situated in the Frankfurt-Rhine Main Area, with 5,300 residents.
-This area also contains German and European headquarters of large Korean companies such as Kia Motors, Hyundai, Samsung Electronics, LG International, SK Network, Nexen Tire.
+This area also contains German and European headquarters of large Korean companies such as Kia Motors, Hyundai, Samsung Electronics, LG International, SK Group, Nexen Tire.